 This presentation and the accompanying oral commentary contain forward-looking statements about us and our industry that involve substantial risks and uncertainties.
 All statements other than statements of historical facts contained in this presentation and the accompanying oral commentary, including statements regarding our future results of operations or financial condition, business strategy and plans and objectives of management for future operations, are forward-looking statements.
-In some cases, you can identify forward-looking statements because they contain words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "should," "target," "will" or "would" or the negative of these words or other similar terms or expressions, although not all forward-looking statements contain these words.
-These forward-looking statements include, but are not limited to, statements concerning the following: the initiation, timing, progress and results of our research and development programs, preclinical studies, any clinical trials and Investigational New Drug and other regulatory submissions; the initiation, timing, progress and results of collaborations and partnerships; our expectations regarding the activity of our product candidate ATRC-101 or potential future product candidates once administered in a human subject; our ability to identify and develop product candidates for treatment of additional disease indications; our or a potential future collaborator's ability to obtain and maintain regulatory approval of any of our current or potential future product candidates, and the implementation of our business model and strategic plans for our business, technologies, and current or potential future product candidates.
+In some cases, you can identify forward-looking statements because they contain words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "project," "should," "target," "will" or "would" or the negative of these words or other similar terms or expressions, although not all forward-looking statements contain these words.
+These forward-looking statements include, but are not limited to, statements concerning the following: the initiation, timing, progress and results of our research and development programs, preclinical studies, any clinical trials and Investigational New Drug and other regulatory submissions; the initiation, timing, progress and results of collaborations and partnerships; our expectations regarding the activity of our product candidate ATRC-101 or potential future collaborator's ability to identify and develop product candidates; our expectations regarding the achievement and timing of research, development and regulatory milestones; the adequacy of our cash balance to support our anticipated future operations; and the implementation of our business model and strategic plans for our business, technologies, and current or potential future product candidates.

 You should not rely on forward-looking statements as predictions of future events.
 We have based the forward-looking statements contained in this presentation and the accompanying oral commentary primarily on our current expectations and projections about future events and trends that we believe may affect our business, financial condition and operating results.
-The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described in greater detail in our most recent Quarterly Report on Form 10-Q filed with the U.S. Securities and Exchange Commission, and may cause our actual results, performance or achievement to differ materially and adversely from those anticipated or implied by our forward-looking statements.
-In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
+The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors described in greater detail in our most recent Quarterly Report on Form 10-Q filed with the U.S. Securities and Exchange Commission, and may cause our actual results, performance or achievement to differ materially and adversely from those anticipated or implied by our forward-looking statements reflect our beliefs and opinions on the relevant subject.
 These statements are based on information available to us as of the date of this presentation.
 While we believe that information provides a reasonable basis for these statements, that information may be limited or incomplete.
 Our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all relevant information.
 These statements are inherently uncertain, and investors are cautioned not to unduly rely on these statements.